jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 ### Interface Connections

-Below you will find the possible connections for the __Interface__ aspect and the __Interface Merged__ aspect.
+Below you might find the possible connections for the __Interface__ aspect and the __Interface Merged__ aspect.
 A connection is the result of a call to a system command.
 However, the result of call to the __Interface Merged Set__ command is that the reference becomes a triangle or a circle shape.
 This result is also presented in this overview.

 |                                             |                                             |
 |:-------------------------------------------:|:-------------------------------------------:|